Set Up a LinkedIn Ad Campaign

 Overview

-LinkedIn Advertising gives customers the ability to launch, manage, and monitor LinkedIn campaigns directly from the 6sense advertising platform.
+You can launch, manage, and monitor LinkedIn campaigns directly from 6sense Advertising.

-Our users can build Single Image ad campaigns using LinkedIn targeting criteria and launch them as Sponsored Content on LinkedIn properties through 6sense advertising platform.
+You can build single image ad campaigns using LinkedIn targeting criteria and launch them as sponsored content on LinkedIn properties using 6sense Advertising.

-LinkedIn campaigns billing setup and invoicing are completely managed by 6sense.
-LinkedIn Ad Accounts will be billed for campaigns, and 6sense will create an Ad Account for the customer.
-Campaigns are set up within Ad Accounts, and any spend through the Ad Account will be billed to 6sense by LinkedIn.
+LinkedIn campaign billing setup and invoicing are completely managed by 6sense.
+LinkedIn ad accounts will be billed for campaigns, and 6sense will create a LinkedIn ad account for you.
+Campaigns are set up within ad accounts, and any spend through the ad account will be billed to 6sense by LinkedIn.
 Customers will be invoiced by 6sense for any media spend.

 Prerequisites